Createdd/Writing/articles/Reflect2017.md

 ## Stay consistent with fitness ( at least 3 times a week)

-This one was also very easy for, since I am used to do more sport per week anyways.
+This one was very easy for, since I am used to do more sport per week anyways.

 The challenge I found in this year was to balance motivation between workouts and pursuing my programming goals.
-Aiming for a balanced schedule is the challenge when pursuing interesting topics.
+Aiming for a balanced schedule is the real challenge when pursuing interesting topics.

 The last months I came to the conclusion that focusing on more balanced activities like stretching, strength and stamina is more powerful for health than simply building strength.
 Especially Yoga keeps being a great addition for my sport schedule and benefits my life enormously.

+##

 ---